 I suppose the main lesson I’ve learned is to choose your paper carefully and don’t get complacent.

-How to Draw Transparent Water
+How to Draw Clear Water

 I won’t kid you, it’s daunting, and every time I have pushed myself to the challenge, I’ve sworn I’ll never do it again.
 The image below is a case in point.

 The key to drawing crystal clear water is to emphasize contrasts.
 The sparkles look best against the black background.
-You can see that clearly below the dorsal fin.
+You can see that more clearly below the dorsal fin.
 The ripples on the far left look good for the same reason.